pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Only randomly collected samples were used.
 The sample sizes associated with the length compositions from the fishing fleets are shown in Table \ref{tab:lensamp} (landings) and Table \ref{tab:disclensamp} (discards).

-Input sample sizes, ${N_{input}}$, for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Stewart, pers. comm.):
+Input sample sizes, ${N_{input}}$, for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Ian Stewart, pers. comm.):

 \begin{equation} {N_{input} = N_{trips} + 0.138N_{fish}}\qquad\text{ when }\frac{N_{fish}}{N_{trips}}<44 \end{equation}